VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 	    age = data.get('age')
 	    response = {'message': f'Name: {name}, Age: {age}'}
 	    return jsonify(response)

-Now, we can send a `POST` request with `name` and `age` values in the terminal after running the program.
+Now, send a `POST` request with `name` and `age` values in the terminal after running the program.
 The final output would look as follows:

 ![json][18]

 # Flask Extensions
-Flask offers a variety of features, which can be accessed using several libraries.
-Let's take a look at some of them.
+Flask offers several features, which can be accessed using libraries.
+Let's explore some of them.

 **Flask-SQLAlchemy**
 It allows you to access databases and perform CRUD operations, simplifying the use of SQL databases in Flask.
-It is installed using the following command:
+Install it using the following command:

 	pip install Flask-SQLAlchemy
 **Flask-WTF**
-It is a library that helps in form handling, validating entered data and rendering HTML forms.
+It is a library that handles forms, validates entered data and renders HTML forms.
 It uses the WTForms library to do so.

-You can install it using the following command:
+Install it by running:

 	pip install Flask-WTF
 **Flask-RESTful**
-This library is extremely useful for developing RESTful APIs and maintain API endpoints, while following REST principles.
+This library is useful to develop RESTful APIs and maintain API endpoints while following REST principles.
+Install it using the command:

-It can be installed by the command:

 	pip install Flask-RESTful
 Here is an example of the Flask-SQLAlchemy extension:

 	from flask import Flask, render_template